adapter-hub/playground/README.md

 ![](architecture_v3_latex.svg)

--   **Frontend** - Interface to the User: provides a visual interface for creating/editing/deleting of projects and creating/deleting their tasks
+-   **Frontend** - Interface to the User: provides a visual interface for creating/editing/deleting of projects and creating/deleting their actions
--   **Backend** - Provides the BackendAPI for the frontend to maintain projects and tasks.
-The projects and tasks are stored in the SQL Database.
-The backend also generates the code based on the provided task configuration from the frontend.
+-   **Backend** - Provides the BackendAPI for the frontend to maintain projects and actions.
+The projects and actions are stored in the SQL Database.
+The backend also generates the code based on the provided action configuration from the frontend.
 The code execution is either done using the KaggleAPI on Kaggle or locally on the machine.
 -   **Google Sheets** - Provides the data in form of a table: input for prediction and gold labels for training.
 -   **Kaggle (optional)** - Provides the KaggleAPI and enables remote python code execution on foreign computation resources provided by Kaggle.